Ancherson/GengitScan/README.md

 ./gradlew run
 ```
 The program will then proceed to show a graphical interface, asking for the path of the project you want to examine, and then the plugins you want to use.
+If you are using a plugin that necessitate the use of the GitLab API, you'll have to provide the Project ID as well as the Private Token, that can be found on the GitLab project.

 The program can also be executed by giving the arguments without using the GUI, to do so you need to pass them behind `--args`:
 ```